-The following program of study, which begins each January, reflects a five-semester curriculum plan that students enrolled in the Nursing program are required to complete for graduation.
-Six (6) credits are awarded from current NREMT-P certification.
-Transfer credit for the three prerequisite college courses will be evaluated on an individual basis and may result in an additional 11 credits awarded.
+The following program of study, which begins each May, reflects a three-semester curriculum plan that students enrolled in the Nursing program are required to complete for graduation.
+Eleven credits are awarded from the NLN Nursing Acceleration Challenge Exam I: Foundations of Nursing score.
+Transfer credit for the five prerequisite college courses will be evaluated on an individual basis and may result in an additional 18 credits awarded.
 Non-nursing courses must be taken in the semester indicated in the plan of study below or may be taken earlier.
 Nursing courses must be taken in the sequence listed below.
 Nursing theory classroom, simulation lab and clinical instruction must be completed concurrently.